 - We found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances.
-Records we looked at confirmed this. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary. - Many cultures still practice femal genital mutilation (FGM) and clinical staff are FGM aware and know how to raise the issue with patients when appropriate and refer as per local and national guidelines. - The practice undertakes targeted call and recall to ensure children are up to date with immunisations.
+Records we looked at confirmed this. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment when necessary. - Children under five attending the walk-in clinic are seen as priority (alert system in place). - An administrator was responsible for managing antenatal and postnatal care.
+A record was kept of pregnant patients and invitations were sent inviting them in for whooping cough vaccinations.
+Once the baby was born, she contacts the mother to offer 6/8 week checks, postnatal and baby 1st immunisation which are all carried out on the same day to avoid a mother coming several times to the surgery and thus ensuring that all required care was provided.